Top 16 Large Dog Breeds

 Bullmastiffs are very similar to Mastiffs, but they are also very different in many ways.
 The Bullmastiff is a massive, powerful dog.
 They have a short, dense coat that is sometimes slightly rough.
 They come in fawn or red with black on the face.
 They never have white on them, but some are brindle.

-Bullmastiff are devoted guard dogs, but will rarely attack.They like to catch an intruder, make them freeze, then hold them there.
+Bullmastiffs are devoted guard dogs, but will rarely attack.They like to catch an intruder, make them freeze, then hold them there.
 They are affectionate, docile, and almost always good-natured.
 They are fearless if they are provoked.
 At the same time, they are tolerant of children.
 These dogs are calm, loyal, and very trainable.
 The thrive on human leadership.
 They do need a firm master because of their physical strength.
-They are very bad droolers, slobbering and snoring a lot.
+They are very bad droolers and they slobber and snore a lot.

 They can live well in an apartment, but must be exercised.
 They don't like to be active indoors, so they at least need a small yard.
 Bullmastiffs have an instinct to migrate, so they do need new places to go.
-If they have a schedule and go to the same places for years after years it will result in behavior issues.
+If they have a schedule and go to the same places year after year, it will result in behavior issues.

 A Bullmastiff's height can range from 25 to 27 inches.
 Their weight will be between 110 and 133 pounds.
 They do need a lot of space and a lot of food.

 Like many big dogs, Bullmastiffs are prone to hip dysplasia.
 They may contract eyelid problems, cancer, tumors, and boils on their lips.
 They also are prone to bloat and gain weight really easily.

 Sadly, they live under 10 years.
 They can have up to 13 puppies in a litter, but average eight.